NCAR/VaporDocumentationWebsite/docs/vaporApplicationReference/navigationSettings.rst

 - **Current Timestep**: Select the current timestep being rendered.
 - **Animation Start Timestep** and **Animation Last Timestep**: Define the range of timesteps for the animation.
-- **Loop Animation Playback**: Check this option to make the animation loop back to the start once it reaches the end.
+- **Loop Animation Playback**: Check this option to have the animation loop back to the start once it reaches the end.
 - **Animation Play Step Size**: Set the increment in timesteps for each frame of the animation.
 - **Max Animation Frames Per Second**: Use this slider to cap the maximum speed of the animation.
 This is important if you have a visualization that renders quickly (such as a 2D renderer) and the animation progresses too quickly to be useful.